StefanRickauer/C-Project-Template/README.md

 This is a template for C-Projects.
 To run the test code provided do the following.

-1.  cd into your project directory if you are not already there: "cd <your-directory>"
+1.  cd into your project directory if you are not already there: "cd your-directory"
 2.  type: "make"
 3. The Makefile will create several folders.
 The binary will be located within "bin"
 4.  cd into bin: "cd bin"